 Onboarding – when you set up the working relationship – generally starts with an in-depth discovery process that provides a deep dive into your existing financial situation as well as documenting what success looks like for you.
 Once you’ve gone through the discovery process, you can start setting goals and objectives to implement a comprehensive plan.
 Goals should be realistic, measurable and achievable and will vary based on where you’re at in life.
 Once your personal goals are set, your advisor should continue to educate, evaluate, monitor and provide ongoing advice to ensure you’re tracking where you want to be financially.

-Financial advisors help you take the emotion out of finances
+Wealth advisors help you take the emotion out of finances

 For most people, emotions impact financial decision-making, especially in today’s economic market with concerns of inflation, recession, geopolitics, and more.
 In general, we are our own worst enemy when it comes to finances and emotional decision-making.
 Your reactions to the ever-evolving economic cycles and the tumult of stressful life experiences shape your financial future.
 Having someone to help you navigate through tough market cycles or life events to temper quick or rash decisions is often the difference between successful and unsuccessful investment outcomes – and is one of the differences between a good and a great advisor.

-Not all financial advisors are created equal, so take time to find one who understands your life goals and is willing to provide you with a clear, well-informed point of view.
+Not all advisors are created equal, so take time to find one who understands your life goals and is willing to provide you with a clear, well-informed point of view.
 A collaborative relationship forged between you and an advisor enhances the possibilities for financial success.

 Visit our website to learn more about UMB Private Wealth Management.
 Follow UMB‡ on LinkedIn to stay informed of the latest economic trends.